An0n3m0us/Minetest-AppImages/README.md

 <sub>For Chromebook users: https://www.linuxmadesimple.info/2020/07/how-to-install-minetest-53-on-chromebook.html</sub>

 [^1]: Halted unless a need for i386 arises as it requires extra work to compile, test and manage libraries

+All of the releases in between should work too.

+Please let me know if you encounter any errors.
+Report them on the issues page.

 ## Running
 Download the AppImages from the release page!
 Then, make the AppImage an executable by entering `chmod +x $FILE` in a terminal or by right-clicking the file then selecting "Properties" then "Permissions", and checking the executable checkbox.
 Then, double-click the AppImage to run Minetest.